foundriesio/docs/source/user-guide/device-gateway-pki/device-gateway-pki.rst

 Taking Ownership of Factory PKI Using the API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before setting up your Factory PKI, your Devices and Device Gateway talk to each other by utilizing a so-called "shared PKI".
+Before setting up your Factory PKI, your devices and Device Gateway talk to each other by utilizing a so-called "shared PKI".
-This is the default PKI that FoundriesFactory® sets up as part of provisioning a new Factory.
+This is the default PKI that the FoundriesFactory™ Platform, sets up as part of provisioning a new Factory.

-You can always check your Factory PKI settings using the ``fioctl keys ca show``.
+You can always check your Factory PKI settings using the ``fioctl keys ca show`` command.
-In case of a shared PKI that command would tell you that your Factory PKI is not configured yet.
+In the case of a shared PKI, the command tells you that your Factory PKI is not configured yet.

-In order to take ownership of your Factory PKI, run a ``fioctl keys ca create`` command.
+To take ownership of your Factory PKI, run the ``fioctl keys ca create`` command.
 This command communicates with the FoundriesFactory API to create and update Factory specific PKI keys and certificates.

 First, a command calls the API to initialize a Factory PKI, which performs the following actions: